zanahmad/avisha-website/content/research/neural-operators/index.md

 ---

-## A new way to both optimize and personalize spinal cord injury treatment
+#### A new way to optimize and personalize spinal cord injury treatment

 ![Neural Operator](custom_deeponet.png)